vavrusa/rfc-dnscomp/rfc-dnscomp.md

     +--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+
 Figure: Compression indicator extended label type format.

-The "01" denotes the extended label type, as defined in the [@RFC6891 section 5.].
+The "01" denotes the extended label type, as defined in Section 5 of [@RFC6891].
 The remaining part of the first octet "000001" defines a remainder compression indicator.
 The next octet represent the used compression algorithm.